AndrewEllis93/Print-Tuning-Guide/README.md

 - **(!)** This section assumes that you have already done a rough [Z offset calibration](https://docs.vorondesign.com/build/startup/#initial--simple-process).

 - **(!)** This section also assumes that you have a *consistent* first layer squish, both across the entire build surface and between prints.
-    - See the [First Layer / Squish Consistency Issues](#first-layer--squish-consistency-issues) section, **even if you are not having any issues.** There is some important reading there (especially the "Both" sub-section).
+    - See the [First Layer / Squish Consistency Issues](#first-layer--squish-consistency-issues) section, **even if you are not having any issues,** but *especially* the [Thermal Drift](#thermal-drift) sub-section.
+There is some important information in there that everyone should know.
 ## Method
 **1)** Scatter square patches around your bed in your slicer. *(See Test_Prints folder)*
 - ![](Images/FirstLayer-Plate.png)